Riding establishment licence

 If you hire out horses or ponies for riding or lessons then you will need a licence.
 This is to ensure that animal welfare standards and health and safety regulations are met.
-When an application is made, a vet will make an inspection.
+When a new or renewal application is made, a vet will make an inspection.
 The fees for this inspection will be recharged to the applicant.

 A riding establishment licence from Forest Heath District Council and St Edmundsbury Borough Council is £280.

 You will need a licence from the licensing authority that your business is in.
 If you do not know who that is, visit: Gov.UK, find your local council

 In west Suffolk there are two licensing authorities, Forest Heath District Council and St Edmundsbury Borough Council.

 There are certain conditions that need to be met if a licence is to be issued.